 If the overwhelming cons listed above don’t matter as much to you, consider this last one.
 According to an article publsihed in MarketWatch, sellers who sell to iBuyers typically get 11% less for their home versus selling to a traditional buyer.
 If the typical home value is $300,000, that means you would be selling your home for $33,000 less than you could have.
 That’s a pretty large number to consider, and it only gets higher as you get higher in sale price.

 Before selling to an iBuyer, talk to one of our experirenced real estate professionals at Berkshire Hathaway HomeServices EWM Realty.
 They will be able to talk through the sales process and show you how much more you could get if you put your property up on the open market.
-Register above and get connected with one of our industry-leading real estate professionals today!
+Register below and get connected with one of our industry-leading real estate professionals today!